marianoalbera/paytify/README.md

 * **ptyApiTokenRepo**
 Is the function in charge of interacting with GCP Key Management Services to retrieve and validate API tokens recieved
+  - * **ptyApiTokenCache**
+        The ptyApiTokenCache instance stores in memory all of the different Api Tokens and access levels for quick access.

 * **ptyTransactions**
 Is the function that validates and orchestrates all of the different flows regarding Transactions.